GetFirefly/firefly/README.md

 yet have an abstraction that allows us to take existing NIFs designed around erl_nif and make them work.
 This is something in the pipeline, but is not yet a high priority for us.

+## History

+Firefly previously had the name "Lumen".
+This was intended to be a temporary name and it was changed in 2022, partly due to there being numerous other projects also named Lumen.

 ## License

 Apache 2.0